-With value true, if an agent receives or makes a business call while in emulated ACW, with value false T-Server does the following:
+With value true, if an agent receives or makes a business call while in emulated ACW, T-Server does the following:

 - 1. Stops the ACW timer.

 - 2. Forces the agent to the Ready state.

 - 3. Restarts ACW (and the legal-guard timer) after the new business call is released.